Dear Brides and Grooms,

 Note: Music for Prelude typically works the best if you give us some freedom to choose appropriate musical numbers.
 Let us feel and work with the crowd on the spot.
 However, if you specifically tell us something that you want or don’t want, or provide us with any other info like “my guests are from France or Italy will be there” or “my favorite song is ____,” or “my family loves______.”
 We’d be more than happy to accommodate you as much as possible.

-Once all the guests are seated, the actual service begins with the bridal party walking down the aisle.
+So, once all the guests are seated, the actual service begins with the bridal party walking down the aisle.

 Note: Seating of parents and grandparents could open your processional.